 What Aspects of Kindness do Pets Teach Kids?

-Giving and Loving – Kids are self-centred by nature, pets provide unconditional loyalty and love, and expect little in return.
+Kids are self-centered by nature, pets provide unconditional loyalty and love, and expect little in return.
 Children can learn by example the value of a friend that is giving and loving.

-Gentleness – Handling dogs and cats and our smaller pocket pets can be a great way to teach kids how to handle nature’s little creatures without hurting them.
-This of course takes practice, so younger children need to be closely watched, particularly around dogs.
+Handling dogs and cats and our smaller pocket pets can be a great way to teach kids how to handle nature’s little creatures without hurting them.
+This, of course, takes practice, so younger children need to be closely watched, particularly around dogs.
 A child that learns how to hold a pet and recognise when the pet wants to be put down is starting to learn how to consider the needs of another creature.

 Which Pets Are Best?

 Unfortunately, many pets end up being relinquished, often due to a mismatch between expectations and reality.
 All pets take time to care for, but some more than others!
 Kids with special needs such as autism may be best with a therapy dog that is specially trained.
 Cats can be very low maintenance but often don’t like to be cuddled.
 Dogs generally have the unconditional love trait down pat, so can be ideal pets for kids.

 If you are thinking of a pet, consider writing down what time you have available, the budget you have to work with and of course what you hope your children will gain from the experience.
 Involve them as much as possible in the decision-making process so that they understand the big picture and what is involved.
 Do as much research as possible and perhaps chat to your local vet about what pet they would recommend.
 As a vet Eloise Bright loves to help families select their ideal pet, she also recommends pet insurance to help cover those unexpected problems.